charnley/eink-art-gallery/docs/pictures.md

 ## Prompt notes

+  pen sketch of just the profile of an inner goddess in warrior outfit in their power no background

+  Coloring page for adults, bold lines, dark lines, mandala bust image, mandala MAD Magazine character face, white background

   {subject}, sketch by michael jenson kilm, in the style of nostalgic illustration, black and white style, realist detail, album covers,